André B. Roman: Career

-Private citizen
+Later life

 After his second term in office, Governor Roman returned to his St. James Parish home but remained politically active.
 In 1845, he was elected Delegate to the state constitutional convention and in 1848, Roman went to Europe as an agent for Citizens Bank and Consolidated Association of Planters for an extensions of bonds.
 He was again elected Delegate to the state constitutional convention of 1852.

-In 1861, with the Civil War looming, Roman as a delegate to the Louisiana Secession convention opposed secession.
-The Convention chose secession and Governor Roman was selected along with John Forsyth and Martin J. Crawford to negotiate a peaceable separation from the United States, but United States Secretary of State William H. Seward refused to meet with them.
+In January 1861, Roman was elected as a delegate to the Louisiana Secession Convention in Baton Rouge as a representative of St. James and St. John the Baptist Parishes.
+He was one of the only seventeen members to vote against secession.
+The Convention voted 113-17 in favor of secession and Governor Roman was selected along with John Forsyth and Martin J. Crawford to negotiate a peaceable separation from the United States, but United States Secretary of State William H. Seward refused to meet with them.

 During the war Roman lost all his wealth and property.
 On January 26, 1866, Roman died while walking down Dumaine Street.
 He had just accepted an appointment to the office of City Recorder of Deeds and Mortgages from Governor James Madison Wells.